 Before I completed the initial bloodwork, I told my small prayer group about what I was considering.
 We're a group of 4 women who have become dear.
-We started meeting via Zoom, amid the pandemic, to pray, discern, dream, and simply do life together.
+We started meeting via Zoom during the pandemic, to pray, discern, dream, and simply do life together.
 So as we virtually gathered on January 15th, I shared the promptings I'd been feeling.
 There was a pause, tears, and praises...and then Mary shared from a book she had been reading...

 Because the Kingdom is about life--abundant life, to quote Jesus--I came to realize that all of these life issues are Kingdom concerns.
 In Jesus' day, a Kingdom outbreak meant that the lame could walk, the blind could see, and the lepers were made whole.
 Because these physical conditions prevented people from working to support themselves, their disabilities doomed them to beggary and poverty.
 Delivering people from these maladies made a much better life possible for them.

+The Kingdom of God is about abundant life - people being freed from limiting conditions.
 I've thought a lot about the Kingdom of God in my walk with the Lord.
 What is the Kingdom you might ask?
 In a nutshell, it's the the fulfillment of God’s will on earth, or the spiritual realm over which God reigns as king.
 Think about the Lord's prayer you may have been taught as a child, "your kingdom come, your will be done, on earth as it is in heaven."
 Have you ever wondered what exactly you were praying for, or why you were taught to pray in such a way?
 It's actually the prayer Jesus taught us to pray in Matthew 6, starting with verse 9.

 When we look at the gospels, the Kingdom is at the core of what Jesus is all about.
 In Mark, chapter 1, verse 15, we find Jesus proclaiming the good news, "The time has come," he said.
 "The kingdom of God has come near.
 Repent and believe the good news!"
 But it might surprise you to know that Jesus' pronouncement caused quite a bit of controversy and confusion amongst the Jewish people.
 They had in their mind what the Kingdom of God was all about, it was the hope the Jewish people found in the Hebrew scriptures, like we see in Isaiah 9:7